AvailLang/Avail/examples/sample-library-linking-project/README.md

 *working state relative to the latest production release.*

-This represents a project that creates a library written in Java that is linked in Avail with Avail's dynamic library linking to code written in a JVM language, in this case Java.
-This project will be updated over time to reflect changes to Avail as well as to further demonstrate how Avail can be used in a JVM project.
+This represents a project that creates a library written in Java that is linked in Avail with Avail's dynamic library linking.
+Any JVM language that compiles to Java bytecode packaged in a JAR can be linked.
+This project will be updated over time to reflect changes to Avail.

 SETUP
 --------------------------------------------------------------------------------